Cumulocity IoT Web Development Tutorial - Part 2: Create your first component

 image

-Even though the component is simple, you will learn quite some new concepts and best practices.
+Even though the component is simple, you will learn some new concepts and best practices.
 You will learn how you can hook into built-in Cumulocity components, such as the navigation menu to extend it with custom entries.
-Furthermore, you will get to know Cumulocity’s styleguide to build UIs, which follow Cumulocity’s look and feel.
+Furthermore, you will get to know Cumulocity’s Codex to build UIs, which follow Cumulocity’s look and feel.
 In addition, there will be an introduction to content projection in the context of Cumulocity.

 Starting simple